organicresearchcentre/pgtool-gui/README.md

 The GUI is currently configured to run in the path "/pgtool-gui".
 If you wish to use another path i.e. for a customised version, then there are two required alterations:

-- in the `.htaccess` file: replace all "pgtool-gui" string occurrences to the desired path.
+- in the `.htaccess` file: replace all "pgtool-gui" string occurrences with the desired path.

-- in the `js/script.js` file: replace `base: '/pgtool-gui'` to the desired path.
+- in the `js/script.js` file: replace `base: '/pgtool-gui'` with the desired path.